 I have failed miserably at following someone else’s plan, even though I love having a clean home.
 I was letting the system work me instead of the other way around.
-So I stopped, not the keeping of my home, but following others plans.
+So I stopped, not the keeping of my home, but trying to follow their plan.

 Every family’s life and home are different.
 What works for some doesn’t work for others.

-I’ll be honest with you, my home is not in perfect order all the time.
+My home is not in perfect order all the time.
 In fact, it’s rarely all in order all at the same time.
 Stop by unexpectedly and there will probably be dishes in the sink, grubby floors, clean laundry sitting on the couch, toothpaste in the sink and fingerprint covered windows.

 Before having children, I would clean my house every Friday and it would mostly stay that way until the following Friday.

-4 kids in and I realize that that is no longer possible, but that’s ok because we do live here after all ;).
+4 kids in and I realize that is no longer possible, but that’s ok because we do live here after all ;).
 My cleaning plan is constantly changing with the season of life.